allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 tags: [tech, fast sql, hadoop, presto, big data, analysis, data science]
 ---

-I bet you have found this article after googling some of the following issues when working with a Hadoop cluster:
+I bet you have found this article after googling some of the issues you encounter when working with a Hadoop cluster.

-* Hive queries used for exploratory data analysis that are processed way too long
-* Spark jobs that require programming skills despite being a complex tool themselves
+You probably deal with Hive queries used for exploratory data analysis that are processed way too long or cannot adapt Spark in your organization because of the fact that writing jobs requires quite strong programming skills.
+Clogged Yarn queues might be your nightmare and waiting for the launch of the container when you run even a small query drives you mad.
-* clogged Yarn queues
-* launched container that slows down the start of an application.

 Before we deployed Presto — a Fast SQL engine provided by [Facebook][6] — our analysts struggled with these problems on a regular basis.

 ### Introduction